inpovin/ideas/README.md

 # Ideas
-A place for trying out new things
+A place for trying out new things.
+Experimenting, failing, and trying again are all encouraged.